Yeralash: Theme music

 The Opening theme itself was taken from a melody composed for the lyrics of a poem written by Vladimir Shainsky, but he omitted most of the words.
 Therefore, the choice was later made in favor of a melody written by Alexei Rybnikov using only the synthesizer.
-It was performed by Elena Kamburova from 1974 to 1996 and later by 10 year old Sergey Lazarev and the group ensemble "Nepocyedy'" from 1997.
+It was performed by Elena Kamburova from 1974 to 1996 and later by 10 year old Sergey Lazarev and the group ensemble "Neposedy'" from 1997.

 Magazine

 Yeralash also produces a children's comedy magazine; twelve issues had been published by October 2009.
 The magazines featured anecdotes and humorous stories.
 Each magazine consists of seven to thirteen articles.
 It is published by the Drofa publishing house.